hmcts/et-pet-et3/README.md

 For example, used within the docker-compose configuration.

-### AZURE_STORAGE_BLOB_PORT

-Used to specify the azurite port.

-For example, used within the docker-compose configuration.

 ### SELENIUM_PORT

 Used to expose Selenium to a viewer.

 For example, used in conjunction with Zalenium to take a video of tests being run.

-### AZURE_STORAGE_BLOB_HOST

-Used as the Azure endpoint, often taking in the `AZURE_STORAGE_BLOB_PORT` as a parameter.

-For example, used to configure the container setup in azurite.